unimarkup/unimarkup-rs/parser/README.md

-# unimarkup-core
+# unimarkup-parser

-This crate is the core reference implementation for [Unimarkup](https://github.com/unimarkup/specification).
+This crate is the parser reference implementation for [Unimarkup](https://github.com/unimarkup/specification).

 # License